 Terminology Evolution: From ADD to ADHD

-The terminology surrounding Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) has evolved significantly.
-Historically, ADD described a neurotype characterized by inattention.
-ADHD included traits of hyperactivity as well.
-The American Psychiatric Association officially recognized these distinctions in the DSM-III (Diagnostic and Statistical Manual of Mental Disorders, 3rd Edition) in 1980.
+The terminology surrounding Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) has changed a great deal.
+Originally, ADD described a neurotype marked by inattention.
+ADHD also included traits of hyperactivity.

 The Shift to ADHD